-By using whole bunches, the wine develops more body and retains the phenolic notes of bitter herbs and almond.
-Everything happens in temperature controlled-stainless steel tanks, with as little oxygen exposure as possible and, generally, minimum intervention.
+By using whole bunches, the wine develops more body and retains the phenolic notes of bitter herbs and almonds.
+Everything happens in temperature-controlled stainless steel tanks, with as little oxygen exposure as possible and, generally, minimum intervention.
 This lets them use the minimum possible amounts of fining agents and SO2 (sulphur dioxide).

 Tasting at Cornarea